w3c/wai-intro-atag/content/social-media.md

 ATAG covers the example scenarios above:

 * _Everyone Can Rely on your Tool_ &mdash; ATAG says: conforming to WCAG 2.0, following existing platform accessibility guidelines, and implementing communication with platform accessibility services facilitates access by all authors, including those using assistive technologies.
-* _Everyone can Process Content at Their Own Pace_ &mdash;ATAG says: Some authors who have difficulty typing, operating the mouse, or processing information can be prevented from using systems with short time limits or that require fast reaction speeds.
+* _Everyone can Process Content at Their Own Pace_ &mdash; ATAG says: Some authors who have difficulty typing, operating the mouse, or processing information can be prevented from using systems with short time limits or that require fast reaction speeds.
-* _The Tool supports the creation of accessible social experiences_ &mdash; ATAG says: When accessibility checking is an integrated function of the authoring tool, it helps make authors aware of web content accessibility problems (WCAG) during the authoring process, so they can be immediately addressed.
+* _The Tool helps create accessible multimedia_ &mdash; ATAG says: Assist authors with managing alternative content for non-text content.
+Ensure that documentation promotes the production of accessible content.

 And ATAG covers much more.